What is your most memorable wedding?

 You will also be able to taste a selection of cake flavours from my menu.

-After your consultation, I will send you a selection of cake sketches with accurate prices.
+After your consultation, I will send you a selection of cake sketches with accurate quotes.
 We can then finalise the final design of your wedding cake, flavour choices and price via email.

-One month before your wedding day, I will be in touch to confirm your chosen wedding cake design and flavours.
+One to two months before your wedding day, I will be in touch to confirm your chosen wedding cake design and flavours.

 This is when your remaining balance is also due.